Scroll to content

 What is the 'English Area' ?

-My names is Mrs Jackson and here at Meopham, I am a Year 5 class teacher and the school's English Subject Lead.
+My name is Mr Taylor and, here at Meopham, I am a Year 3 class teacher and the school's English Subject Lead.

 The role of English Leader could be summarised as follows: